 Weighing a mere 6.2kg and owning a dimension of 18x35x50cm, this is often the desiccant dehumidifier of choice for those who have only limited living space.
 The only let down of the Junior DD8L concerns energy efficiency, as it isn’t the greatest model in this area.
 If you’re concerned about your bills, the Meaco 20L Low Energy Dehumidifier is probably a better option.

-It’s also worth noting that it isn’t the quietest model on the market, but this depends on where on your property you plan on using it.
+It’s also worth noting that it isn’t the quietest model on the market, but this depends on where you plan to use it on your property.
 Being so compact, the model only holds up to 2 litres of water, so it’s probably best to use the continuous drain feature if you can.
 It’s also worth noting that the until also comes with a mounted wall bracket if you are tight on space.
-The Junior DD8L also comes with a great control unit, which you can also set to maintain the moisture level in your room.
+The Junior DD8L also comes with a great control unit, which you can also set to maintain your room’s moisture level.

 If you’re searching for a compact desiccant dehumidifier, then the Junior DD8L should be a strong contender, especially if you plan on using it in a colder room.